hackmajoris/google-calendar-api-demo/README.md

-A simple example which create events on Google Calendar using a Excel file.
+A simple example which creates events on Google Calendar using a Excel file.